-\qafny provides fast prototyping, where we apply classical automated-verification mechanisms \cite{DBLP:conf/pldi/Qiu0SM13,dafnyref} to verify quantum programs and save programmer effort.
+\qafny provides fast prototyping, where we apply the automated verification mechanisms in many classical systems \cite{DBLP:conf/pldi/Qiu0SM13,dafnyref} to verify quantum programs and save programmers' effort.
 There is a subjective survey in \Cref{appx:human} to show the human effort benefits of verifying programs in \qafny compared to other platforms.
 Verifying programs in many inductive theorem provers takes weeks and months to finish, while the same tasks in \qafny cost researchers a few days due to the \qafny features mentioned above.
 The fast prototyping in \qafny can also help users to explore and understand new quantum program patterns such as the two case studies in \Cref{sec:arith-oqasm}, whose running time and LOCs are shown in \Cref{fig:circ-evaluation1}.
-Compared to the data of well-known algorithms in \Cref{fig:circ-evaluation}, the data for verifying the new programs do not show a significant difference, demonstrating \qafny's ability to explore new algorithm behaviors without proving many new theories, which usually appear in the above quantum verification frameworks.
+Compared to the data of well-known algorithms in \Cref{fig:circ-evaluation}, the data for verifying the new programs do not show a significant difference, showing \qafny's ability to explore new algorithm behaviors without proving many new theories, which usually appears in the above quantum verification frameworks.